How to Fire an Employee With Compassion and Class

 You can encourage the employee to look ahead and get started on a new job search.
 Even if the firing is for non-performance, you want to end the relationship on a positive note.

 Firing an employee who is unable to meet reasonable company production standards is common.
 So, is firing an employee who, even with extensive training, proves unable to perform her job.
+Occasionally, you have an employee who is perennially late for a job that requires constant staffing such as an assembly line or a frontline customer service worker.

 Sometimes, an employee is bored or unhappy with her current position, pay, or job title.
 You have no open positions for which she qualifies.
 Her pay and title are consistent with the position.
 Unfortunately, the employee's job performance is rapidly deteriorating.